cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 As stated in the `verify-perform` mechanism description for ms1 deliverable, each L2s replica of the ad-hoc ledger must be semantically equivallent i.e. same UTxO set except their addresses, for ensuring no liquidity traps.
 This consistency, along with the correct ordering of the operations for atomicity, is ensured by the intermediaries cosigning the `verify` and `perform` transactions in each L2 replica.

-#### Research & Implementation Notes
+#### Restrictions, Notes & Future Improvements

 - Any piece of data that is needed for the `perform` operation could not be related to the `verify` operation in any way, since we need to calculate the `perform` tx hash _before_ building the `verify` transaction.

+This happens because if we relate a verify-perform pair by the `perform` transaction hash, we need to build the `perform` transaction _before_ building the verify tx.
 This implies that the reserved UTxOs could not be spent in both transactions, nor the reserved UTxO datum could be updated in both transactions.

 Even more, reserved UTxO datum could not be updated in the `verify` transaction _only_ because it must be referenced in the `perform` transaction with the `verify` tx hash, which is unknown at the time of building the `perform` transaction body.

 So, the core problem to solve is how to on-chain relate `verify` and `perform` transactions in order to ensure atomicity and consistency, taking into account the previous constraints.

 - The intermediaries might be a parameter of the Lₚ validator instead of being part of the reserved UTxOs datum?